-On June 25, 2020, the Company entered into a Royalty Purchase Agreement and a Net Smelter Returns Royalty Agreement ("Second Agreements") with RCF.
-Pursuant to the Second Agreements, the Company received US\$9,000,000 (\$11,382,881) as consideration for future payments calculated on the basis of a royalty of 1% NSR for underground production 2% NSR for open pit production from minerals produced from certain concessions that form part of the Initial Properties ("Royalty 2").
+On June 25, 2020, the Company entered into a Royalty Purchase Agreement and a Net Smelter Returns Royalty Agreement (the "Second Agreements") with RCF.
+Pursuant to the Second Agreements, the Company received US\$9,000,000 as consideration for future payments calculated on the basis of an NSR of 1% for underground production and 2% for open pit production from minerals produced from certain concessions that form part of the Initial Properties ("Royalty 2").
 The Company can receive up to an additional US\$5 million in the event that RCF sells Royalty 2 prior to commencement of commercial production of the Vizcachitas Property.